 Wednesday’s primary election in Washington state is further evidence that where voters have little or no information about one or both of the candidates running for office, they may rely on other factors — such as the way a candidate’s name sounds or what they assume the name implies about a candidate’s race, ethnicity, or background — to make decisions.
 Those other factors typically have no relevance to a candidate’s qualifications for the bench.

 As the Associated Press reports, little-known Seattle area lawyer, Bruce Danielson collected over 40% of the vote in the primary despite the fact that he did not raise money, did not campaign, had no endorsements and attended no candidate forums.
-In contrast, his opponent, Washington Supreme Court Justice Steve Gonzales, who was ultimately victorious in cheap cialis online the primary, engaged in a traditional campaign.
+In contrast, his opponent, Washington Supreme Court Justice Steve Gonzales, who was ultimately victorious in , little-known Seattle area lawyer, Bruce Danielson collected over 40% of the vote in the primary despite the fact that he did not raise money, did not campaign, had no endorsements and attended no candidate forums.
+In contrast, his opponent, Washington Supreme Court Justice Steve Gonzales, who was ultimately victorious in Buy Levitra cheap cialis online the Levitra primary, engaged in a traditional campaign.

 Mr. Danielson’s performance has raised eyebrows among election watchers.
 University of Washington professor Matt Barreto has hypothesized that one reason for Mr. Danielson’s success was his name.
 “When voters find themselves with very limited information, that’s when names and race absolutely factor in,” Barreto said.
 “They’ll try to infer positions about the candidates by their names, and they’ll misapply stereotypes to the candidates.”